What we learned from Seahawks mandatory minicamp Tuesday

 Wagner was voted as the sole defensive captain by teammates every year from 2018-21 (and also either was a sole or co-captain two other times).
 With Wagner in Los Angeles last year, Diggs was voted as a co-captain along with now-departed tackle Al Woods.

 Asked about taking over more of a leadership role last year, Diggs, who turned 30 in January, joked “I think it gave me more gray hair, I’ll say that.
 But it definitely did open my eyes to — as a captain, people look at you different, expect you to do different things.
-For me, I’m just more of a guy that I kind of like do things my way.
+For me, I’m just more of a guy that I kind of like to do things my way.
 And you do it, you do it the right way, but you feel like you do it the right way, which is your way.
 I think Bobby, he’s more of a chill leader.
 I’m one of those I’m going to do it my way you watch me do it.
-He can talk his talk but he can also walk his walk, I’m more a follow-me guy, and just go out and make plays.
+He can talk his talk but he can also walk his walk.
+I’m more a follow-me guy, and just go out and make plays.
 So I think it definitely helped me grow, but I love having him back.
 That’s why I lobbied so hard in the offseason (for Seattle to re-sign Wagner).”

 Notes